leejoonli/code-every-day/log.md

 ## Thoughts

 Was able to do a single line return statement and kind of looked Python-esque.
 Did a ternary return statement, imported math to use the sqrt() function, and tested to see if the square root was an integer and not a float.

+# Day 55 (3/28/2022)

+## Basic Sorting Algorithms

+Reviewed bubble and insertion sort.

+## Thoughts

+Was able to write a bubble sort algorithm after reviewing the notes from SEIR1115.
+Insertion sort was different because I came accross the same / similar solution as I did in the course but it didn't work properly.
+Had to look online for reference and came across a different solution.
+Can be found here https://stackabuse.com/insertion-sort-in-javascript/ .
+Ultimately, need to go through the algorithm step by step for visualization purposes and to fully understand what the code was doing.